DHTMLX/gantt-docs/data/desktop/howtostart_nodejs.md

 The important point is that dataProcessor should be initialized in the REST mode.
 To get more information, read the desktop/server_side.md#savingdatafromrestserver article.

 Step 3.
-Preparing a database
+Preparing a Database
 ----------------------------

 The next step is to create a database.
 We'll make a simple database with two tables.